tq-systems/meta-tq/meta-dumpling/README.md

-When using one of the distros definded in this layer you need additionally the `meta-poky` layer from the poky repo that defines `poky` and `poky-tiny` which the distros defined in this layer depend on.
+When using one of the distros definded in this layer you need additionally the `meta-poky` layer from the poky repo that defines `poky` which the distros defined in this layer depend on.
 **Note** Recipes and bbappends in this layer do not depend on `meta-poky`

 URI: https://git.yoctoproject.org/poky